 A pilot-initiated early turn generally occurs when a pilot executes a turn prior to the shoreline without specific instruction from FAA.

 An FAA-directed early turn occurs when the FAA air traffic control instructs the pilot of the aircraft to turn early for reasons including safety (e.g. separation of aircraft) or for operational efficiencies when a runway may be closed for maintenance/construction.

-An early turn as a result of wind drift occurs when the wind pushes an aircraft slightly off course/off heading to either the north or south before reaching the shoreline.
-On those rare occasions when LAWA Noise Management staff does not have the information available to determine the reason for an early turn, the deviation is categorized as unknown and will not be depicted in the following graphs.
+An early turn resulting from wind drift occurs when wind pushes an aircraft slightly off course/off heading to either the north or south before reaching the shoreline.